Health at Work

 There are 2.2 million working days lost through ill health every year in Scotland.
 This costs employers around £1.2 billion.
 Many of the causes of sickness absence can be prevented.

 When employers support staff at an early stage they can prevent some health problems from getting worse meaning staff don’t have to take time off.
 Support might include: reducing workload, changing the work environment or changing shift patterns.
 Making small changes to support a member of staff can reduce the pressure on them and help them feel valued, increasing staffs productivity.

 Some people who have been off work ill may have a 'phased return' to work.
 This means they come back to work in stages - they might work less hours or only do certain types of work to begin with.
 Usually people who have health problems, like back pain, stress, depression and high blood pressure find that going back to work helps them to get better.

-“Healthy Working Lives” is an Award Programme for businesses in Scotland.
+“Healthy Working Lives” host an Award Programme for businesses in Scotland.
 Businesses can get an award by making healthy changes for their business and staff.
 Our Health Practitioner Jill Charleson runs this programme to businesses throughout Shetland, for more information get in touch.